 You may get an immediate sense of longing when your vacation comes to an end; in fact, quite a few visitors start planning their retirement in Spain after their first visit, and this is quite normal.
 There is no question that Madrid is a charming and magical city, and you will probably realize this shortly upon arrival.

-Where to stay in Madrid: Best areas to stay in Madrid
+Where to stay in Madrid: 11 Best areas

 First things first: You may have heard about Madrid being an expensive place to visit, but this is a blanket statement that is not quite accurate.
 The reality is that this a city where you can find a range of lodging, meals, and entertainment options to fit all budgets.